 The Counter Terrorism Tactical Assault Group (CTTAG) is officially part of the NZSAS but these soldiers do not pass through the NZSAS selection course and are not permitted to wear the SAS's 'winged dagger' badge and belt.
 The CTTAG has the role of responding to terrorist incidents in New Zealand as part of the SAS role in support of the New Zealand Police.
 This group undertakes an intensive but abridged entry and training course with a focus on urban counter terrorism responses.

-Find out more about Army jobs or the pathway to a career in the NZSAS.
+Find out more about Army Careers or the pathway to a Career in the NZSAS.

 Download information about the NZSAS in PDF [489 KB]